Heraldry Symbols & What They Mean

 The maunch was the symbol suitable for a man whose heart had been captured by a fair maiden.

-The mermaid or merman is a favourite symbol for seafarers or anything related to the sea.
+In heraldry and Coats of Arms, the mermaid or merman is a favourite symbol for seafarers or anything related to the sea.
 The merman was also referred to as a triton and siren was occasionally an alternate name for mermaid.
 Both are symbols of eloquence.

 In heraldry the merman is usually found as a supporter and less often as a charge on a shield.